How Hard Is Nursing School? Look at the Facts

-- Flexible or more convenient class times: Many vocational schools offer a choice of day, evening, or weekend classes.
+- Flexible or more convenient class times: Many vocational schools offer a choice of day, evening, weekend, or online classes.
 Having those kinds of options can be especially helpful if you have work or family obligations.

 - Less commuting time: Vocational schools often have more convenient locations than other types of colleges.
 As a result, you may not have to travel as far to attend class.